YizeZhang/Net_Diff/README.md

 2019/12/28
    1. Support GBM new product downloading and BDS-3 PPP based on it.

-   2. Fix bug of BDS-3 satellite attitude mode.
+   2. Fix bug of BDS-3 satellite data/pilot observation, attitude mode and PCO correction.

    3. Fix bug of approximate coordinateestimation.

    4. Fix bug in tightly combined RTK